Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-11-11/hosting-considerations-for-scalable-apps-by-using-azure-app-service-and-azure-kubernetes-service.md

 1. **Identity and access management:**

-   - [Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Implement Microsoft Entra ID for robust authentication and authorization.
 It supports single sign-on (SSO), multifactor authentication, and conditional access policies, enhancing the security of your application.

-   - [Azure role-based access control (RBAC)](https://learn.microsoft.com/azure/role-based-access-control/overview?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Azure role-based access control (RBAC)](https://learn.microsoft.com/azure/role-based-access-control/overview?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Use RBAC to restrict access to resources based on user roles.
 This minimizes the risk of unauthorized access and helps ensure that users only have the permissions they need to perform their tasks.

 2. **Data encryption:**

-   - [Encryption at rest and in transit](https://learn.microsoft.com/azure/well-architected/security/encryption?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Encryption at rest and in transit](https://learn.microsoft.com/azure/well-architected/security/encryption?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Enable encryption for data at rest and in transit, to protect sensitive information from unauthorized access.
 Azure provides built-in encryption mechanisms for various services, helping to ensure data security.

-   - [Azure Key Vault](https://learn.microsoft.com/azure/key-vault/?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Azure Key Vault](https://learn.microsoft.com/azure/key-vault/?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Use Azure Key Vault to manage and store secrets, keys, and certificates securely.
 Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services, helping to ensure that they’re protected and accessible only to authorized users.

 3. **Compliance:**

-   - [Industry standards and regulations](https://learn.microsoft.com/azure/compliance/?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Industry standards and regulations](https://learn.microsoft.com/azure/compliance/?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Help ensure that your application complies with relevant industry standards and regulations, such as General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), and others.
 Compliance helps protect user data and builds trust with your customers.

-   - [Azure Policy](https://learn.microsoft.com/azure/governance/policy/overview?ocid=biafy25h1_30daysofia_webpage_azuremktg).
+   - **[Azure Policy](https://learn.microsoft.com/azure/governance/policy/overview?ocid=biafy25h1_30daysofia_webpage_azuremktg)**.
 Use Azure Policy to enforce compliance policies across your resources.
 Azure Policy helps you manage and prevent IT issues, with policy definitions that enforce rules and effects for your resources.

 ## Availability and resilience